 Bunkers at the Parque del Oeste (Moncloa)

 Created at the beginning of the 20th century, the Parque del Oeste is home to a number of monuments and sights including the popular ancient Egyptian temple of Debod.
-During the Spanish Civil War, the park was also the site of the Battle of Ciudad Universitaria and the trenches and building bunkers can still be visited to this day.
-Visitors to this lesser known area can check out the bunkers which are striking for their representation of destruction in a peaceful natural area.
+During the Spanish Civil War, the park was also the site of the Battle of Ciudad Universitaria.
+The trenches and building bunkers can still be visited to this day.
+Visitors to this lesser known area can check out the bunkers, which are striking for their representation of destruction in a peaceful natural area.

 - Address: Paseo de Moret, 2